-Your feet are amazing and very complex!
+Your feet and ankles are amazing structures and very complex!
 Together, they contain a quarter of all the bones in your body.
-Each foot has 26 bones, 107 ligaments, 19 muscles, and many tendons and blood vessels.
+Each foot and ankle has 26 bones, 107 ligaments, 19 muscles, and many tendons and blood vessels.
 Despite their complexity, it isn't "normal" for your feet to hurt.
-But over 75% of Americans still experience some sort of foot-related discomfort1
+But over 75% of Americans still experience some sort of foot and ankle-related discomfort.

-to get your feet checked out by the team of foot experts at ARC Podiatry.
+Make an appointment to get your feet checked by the team of foot doctors at ARC Podiatry.

 Your ARC Clinical Team